TULiberalArts/German/pages/student-life.md

    [(215) 204-1261](tel:2152041261)
    [ssmith14@temple.edu](mailto:ssmith14@temple.edu)
 ---
 Expand your German education to beyond the classroom!
 College of Liberal Arts German students can take part in our [summer intensive program](#summer-intensive-german-program-in-leipzig) and study at the University of Leipzig.
+You can also take advantage of the upcoming study abroad opprotunity in [Berlin](#study-abroad-in-berlin) for Summer 2019!
 But you don’t have to leave North Philly to get a great German college experience.
 Back on campus, you can join the [Temple University German Society](#temple-university-german-society-tugs) or the German Honor Society, [Delta Phi Alpha](#delta-phi-alpha).

 ## Summer Intensive German Program in Leipzig
 ![Study Abroad]({{site.baseurl}}/media/resized Leipzig.jpg){:.img-right}